ess-dmsc-dram/documents/meeting_notes/January_2017/scanning.md

 ### Scanning

+- Supporting `IComponent::getPos()` (see description above).
+  - Does the simplest solution work?
+  - Do we need `ComponentInfo`, or can that be added later?
+  - Try starting off with implementation to uncover issues that we may have overlooked.

 ### General (if time permits)

 * Understand and find a better way to deal with `ExperimentInfo::mutableSpectrumInfo` [see here](https://github.com/mantidproject/mantid/pull/18460/files) description alongside implementation for that method.